PET imaging of skeletal muscle

 Oxygen uptake into skeletal muscle can be measured using [15O]O2-PET, and has been used already in 1979 to study the muscle function in peripheral vascular disease (Clyne et al., 1979), and later by Depairon et al (1988a, 1988b, 1988c, 1991, and 1996).
 Oxygen extraction ratio (OER), measured using [15O]O2, is decreased in subcutaneous tissue in venous ulceration and lipodermatosclerosis (Hopkins et al., 1983; Spinks et al., 1985).
 The relatively low perfusion combined with high oxygen retention capacity of myoglobin may hamper precise quantification of OER.

 Due to its large proportion of body size, muscle is an important storage site of carbohydrates, amino acids, and fat.
+Protein content in skeletal muscle is 177±10 mg/g tissue (Stroh et al., 2021).
 Fatty acid oxidation is the major source of ATP for skeletal muscle during resting state.
 During intense but short exercise, muscle glycogen and blood glucose are the preferred fuels.
-Lactate production, accumulation, and release are increased when oxygen supply to mitochondria is limited, but muscle produces and releases lactic acid and alanine even during normoxia, particularly during rapid glycolysis, because lactate dehydrogenase (LDH) has the highest Vmax of enzymes in the glycolytic pathway (Gladden, 2001).
+Lactate production, accumulation, and release are increased when oxygen supply to mitochondria is limited, but muscle produces and releases lactate and alanine even during normoxia, particularly during rapid glycolysis, because lactate dehydrogenase (LDH) has the highest Vmax of enzymes in the glycolytic pathway (Gladden, 2001).
 Cycling exercise can reduce the leg muscle glycogen content to ∼1/3 or the initial concentration, with no change in extra- and intracellular water content (Shiose et al., 2018).
 During prolonged and low-to-moderate exercise, plasma fatty acids are the major energy source.
 Subjects with higher mechanical efficiency (ME, ratio of mechanical work to metabolic energy expended) have higher muscle fatty acid uptake than subjects with low ME, while muscle perfusion, glucose uptake, and delivery of fatty acids did not differ (Laaksonen et al., 2018).

 Glucose is transported across the endothelium via GLUT1, which is expressed in endothelial and smooth muscle cells.
 GLUT4 transports glucose into myocytes.
 Insulin induces translocation of GLUT4 from intracellular vesicles to the myocyte plasma membrane, increasing glucose uptake and net glycogen synthesis.
+Dopamine stimulates glucose uptake in muscle via D1R (Tavares et al., 2021).
 Glucose consumption can be measured using [18F]FDG, and glucose transport with [11C]3-O-methylglucose (Ng et al., 2014) or [18F]2-fluoro-6-deoxy-D-glucose (Huang et al., 2012).

 Endothelial cells express fatty-acid binding proteins, and myocytes release lipoprotein lipase (LPL).
 Myocytes contain lipid droplets, but also intermuscular adipocytes exist, increasingly in old age, obese subjects, and in diseases such as type II diabetes, myositis, osteoarthritis, spinal stenosis, and cancer (Aubrey et al., 2014; Correa-de-Araujo et al., 2017).
 Muscle fatty acid metabolism can be measured using fatty acid tracers such as [1-11C]palmitate and [18F]FTHA.